 First, robot vacuums don’t have the same cleaning power and maneuverability that you find with a traditional upright unit.
 While most units have a varying amount of suction, most designs do not allow the vacuum to reach every inch of floor in your home.

-Second, robot vacuums have sensors to make sure they don’t roll down stairs, but there isn’t much stopping them from sucking up small items in cluttered environments.
+Second, robot vacuums have sensors to make sure they don’t roll down the stairs, but there isn’t much stopping them from sucking up small items in cluttered environments.
 The biggest casualties in my experience are cables.
 While most vacuums will move right over thicker cords for lights, USB-C and Lightning cables can get mangled and destroyed.